-Perez, who is the son of Hall of Famer Tony Perez, was named the Astros bench coach on Nov.
-5, 2012.
-He most recently had been the hitting coach for the Miami Marlins after getting appointed to the position on June 8, 2011.
-Prior to that, Perez served as a special assistant to the baseball operations department for the Cleveland Indians.
-The Puerto Rico native enjoyed a 13-year playing career (1993-2006) in the Major Leagues with the Angels, Reds, Cardinals, Rays, Indians and Mariners.
-Perez also had success as a manager of the Ponce Lions in the Puerto Rican Winter League for two seasons (2008-09), earning Manager of the Year honors in 2008.
-Additionally, Perez spent several seasons as a baseball analyst for ESPN, working the postseason and for Baseball Tonight.
+Perez, who is the son of Hall of Famer Tony Perez, most recently had been the hitting coach for the Florida Marlins since June 8, 2011.
+Prior to that, he had served as a special assistant to the baseball operations department for the Cleveland Indians, a role which included considerable time in uniform providing instruction at the Major League and minor league levels.
+Perez played parts of 13 seasons (1993-2006) in the Major Leagues with the Angels, Reds, Cardinals, Rays, Indians and Mariners.
+Following his playing career, he spent several seasons as a baseball analyst for ESPN, working the postseason and for Baseball Tonight.

 About Perez, Luhnow commented, “Eduardo has a deep knowledge of the game which stems from his childhood growing up around the game, his days as a college player, a minor league player, a Major League player for over a decade, as a broadcaster and as a coach at the big league level.”

 DeFRANCESCO TO RETURN AS OKC MANAGER

 Luhnow also announced today that Tony DeFrancesco would return for a third season as manager of the Oklahoma City RedHawks.
 DeFrancesco had been the RedHawks manager since the start of the 2011 season before being named the Astros interim manager on August 19, replacing Brad Mills.